Georgia O'Ramey: Career

 O'Ramey appeared in one silent film, The $5,000,000 Counterfeiting Plot (1914).
 She also had stints in vaudeville.
 "Every day I am adding to my vaudeville vocabulary," she confessed in 1920, "and when I go back to the legitimate I am afraid my friends who have never been in vaudeville will not understand me."
 During World War I, she and her costar Oscar Shaw posed for photos to promote Liberty Loans.

 Personal life

-Georgia O'Ramey married businessman Robert B. Griffin in 1912.
-They divorced.
-After weeks of headaches, she died suddenly in 1928, aged 45 years, at a hotel in New Haven, Connecticut, just hours before the opening night of the show Nize Girl, in which she was to star.
+O'Ramey married businessman Robert B. Griffin in 1912 in Greenwich, Connecticut.
+They later divorced.
+After weeks of headaches, she died suddenly on April 2, 1928 at a hotel in New Haven, Connecticut, just hours before the opening night of the show Nize Girl, in which she was to star.
+She was survived by her parents, her only known immediate survivors.
 Her obituary in the New York Times noted that she was "Distinguished on the American stage for a dozen years as one of the few woman comedians who could successfully sustain a broad burlesque role."
 The Baltimore Sun recalled as "one of the best of our woman clowns.
 In a fuller sense than many of the others, she had the comedy spirit."
 She left her estate to her parents and to the Actors Fund of America.